*Warning: This post is rough. Violence occurs, you might not want to read it. 🙁

 It was hard to look at Eli.
 It was hard to know what to do.
 He had been a catalyst for killing our cat.
 What do you do?
 He is not violent.
 He is submissive and soft.
 And he’s a KILLER.
 We have another cat.
 She is 15+ and living with a KILLER.
 What do we do?
 The obvious answers were discussed.
 1. Put him down 2.
 Take him back to the rez 3.
 Call the shelters and get him OUT OF THE HOUSE.

 We chose number 3.
 No one could help.
 They were all full and/or didn’t take rez dogs.
 I didn’t feel good about this because he was already so freaked out.
 The shelters would just end up putting him down.
 I didn’t want his last days to be lived in fear.
 He had already been through so much.

 Dave and I save animals.
 We don’t hurt animals.
 And what happened in our home was unthinkable.
 But it wasn’t right to kill a dog for doing what he intuitively knows how to do…it was quite the life lesson.
-We couldn’t believe we couldn’t find help.
+It was hard to believe we couldn’t find help.
 We were at a complete loss.
-We had moved Dolly the cat into our bedroom and kept the door shut to protect her.
+Dolly the cat was moved into our bedroom and the door was shut to protect her.
 What were we going to do?
 We let a wild animal live with us.
-WE were responsible.
+We were responsible.
 The dog was doing what the dog knew what to do.

 FAMILY MEETING: What to do about ELI…………the rez dog…..